nutanix/karbon-platform-services/services/kafka/README.md

 External clients must specify a list of Kafka brokers (IP:port) as usual for Kafka clients.
 We publish list of Kafka endpoints in UI.

-To see externally exposed Kafka brokers for your project: From the Projects page in the Karbon Services for IoT cloud management console, click your project name.
+To see externally exposed Kafka brokers for your project: From the Projects page in the Karbon Platform Services for IoT cloud management console, click your project name.
 Open Data Services > Kafka and click the Deployments tab.

 ## Kafka settings